Basedash/docs/README.md

 ## Troubleshooting

-- If `mintlify dev` isn't working:
+- If `mint dev` isn't working:
-  - Run `mintlify install` to reinstall dependencies
+  - Run `mint install` to reinstall dependencies
 - If a page shows as 404:
   - Make sure you're in the correct folder with `docs.json`